Deltares-research/LOCKGATE5/docs/source/tutorial.rst

     **Wave height array for the wave
     N1 = 0.00, 0.00, -0.37, -0.37, -0.37, -0.37

-Additionally, KASGOLF allows the user to choose between to options that determine the propagation velocity of the wave in the lock chamber.
-The first option determines the propagation velocity of the wave to be equal to that of the translatory wave (M0=0), which is dependend on the water depth.
+Additionally, KASGOLF allows the user to choose between two options that determine the propagation velocity of the wave in the lock chamber.
+The first option sets the propagation velocity of the wave equal to that of the translatory wave (M0=0), which depends on the water depth.
 The second option that the user can choose is to set the velocity equal to sailing velocity of a ship in the lock (M0=1).
-In the latter case, a value needs to provided to the parameter VS.
+In the latter case, a value needs to provided to the parameter for ship sailing velocity (VS).

 .. code-block:: none